 Everything you need to know about the European Aviation Network

-The European Aviation Network is on track for launch, in 2018.
-So here’s everything you need to know about Inmarsat’s ground-breaking aviation connectivity solution ahead of the big day.
+The European Aviation Network is on track for passenger service in 2018.
+So here’s everything you need to know about Inmarsat and Deutsche Telekom’s ground-breaking aviation connectivity solution ahead of the big day.

 A world-first built for aviation